chrisballinger/prosody-modules/mod_storage_xmlarchive/README.markdown

 }
 ```

-Refer to [Prosodys data storage
+Refer to [Prosodys data storage documentation][doc:storage] for more
-documentation](https://prosody.im/doc/storage) for more information.
+information.

 Note that this module does not implement the "keyval" storage method and
 can't be used by anything other than archives.